Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IEffect.md

 ### setMaterialProperty(propertyName: String, value: Number|Vec2|Vec3|Vec4)

 Set a property value on all materials used by this effect that have a matching property.

+### executeMaterialFunction(propertyName: String): void

+Execute a custom render function defined by the effect.